 Need to do a wheel change?
-Continental Tyres has produced this helpful how to video that shows you the ins and outs.
+We have produced this helpful how to video that shows you the ins and outs.
 Motoring expert and TV presenter Jonny Smith demonstrates how to deal with a puncture, from jacking the car up to the safety dos and don’ts.
-Prevent a flat tyre in the first place by following these tips from Continental on how to check your tyres.
+Prevent a flat tyre in the first place by following these tips from us on how to check your tyres.

 In another section, we will address a common problem regarding the use of winter tyres in summer, and summer tyres in winter.
 It's incredibly important for drivers to know why it's counterproductive to drive on winter tyres in warm weather and vice versa.
 It's not a lecture, folks, just a simple primer on how dedicated rubber compounds work in different temperatures.
 Using winter tyres year-round is not a good idea.